Israel pounds Gaza, evacuates town near Lebanon ahead of expected ground offensive against Hamas

 Gaza's overwhelmed hospitals are rationing their dwindling medical supplies and fuel for generators, as authorities worked out logistics for a desperately needed aid delivery from Egypt that has yet to enter.
 Doctors in darkened wards across Gaza performed surgeries by the light of mobile phones and used vinegar to treat infected wounds.

 The deal to get aid into Gaza through Rafah, the territory's only crossing not controlled by Israel, remained fragile.
 Israel said the supplies could only go to civilians and that it would "thwart" any diversions by Hamas.
-More than 200 trucks and some 3,000 tons of aid were positioned at or near Rafah, but work has not yet begun on repairing a road on the Gaza side that was damaged by airstrikes.
+More than 200 trucks and some 3,000 tons of aid were positioned at or near Rafah.

+Work began Friday to repair the road at the crossing that had been damaged in airstrikes, with trucks unloading gravel and bulldozers and other road repair equipment filling in large craters.

-Israel has evacuated its own communities near Gaza and Lebanon, putting residents up in hotels elsewhere in the country in a state-funded program.
-On Friday, the Defense Ministry announced evacuation plans for Kiryat Shmona, a town of more than 20,000 residents near the Lebanese border.
+Israel has evacuated its own communities near Gaza and Lebanon, putting residents up in hotels elsewhere in the country.
+The Defense Ministry announced evacuation plans Friday for Kiryat Shmona, a town of more than 20,000 residents near the Lebanese border.

 Lebanon's Hezbollah militant group, which has a massive arsenal of long-range rockets, has traded fire with Israel along the border on a near-daily basis and hinted it might join the war if Israel seeks to annihilate Hamas.
 Israel's archfoe Iran supports both armed groups.